Eufy Security Review

 Adding Eufy’s supplemental solar panel was a game-changer!
 While third-party options

 The only downside?
-The cable is unnecessarily long (2 meters), leaving me with extra wire to manage.
+The cable is unnecessarily long (2 meters), leaving me with extra wire to

-eliminate the need for manual charging.
+which should eliminate the need for manual charging.
 Low maintenance is always a plus!

 I did have to experiment with the panel to find the most effective angle.
-Once I had that figured
+Once I had that

-winter days the charge did get below 40%.
+added.
+During cloudy winter days the charge did get below 40%.

 Drawbacks of the Eufy Eco-System